 GROWING up in my parents’ home, my mom and my two sisters did the cooking.
 They wore adorable aprons, got flour on their blouses as they baked cookies, and had hot oil splash up their forearms on taco night.
 In contrast, I happily spent the majority of my life on the periphery of the kitchen.
 I didn’t envy the aprons nor did I want to mess up my shirt or burn my arms.

+Sure, I might briefly meander through the kitchen if there was a spoonful of cookie dough to be eaten, but I couldn’t have wanted to be farther away from the stir, chop, sauté, mix, blend and puree.
 The medley of flavors that made their way to our table without me having to lift a finger were simply perfect.
 I savored one delicious, hands-free meal after another: it was good to be fed, and I was well-fed.

 When I moved out of my parents’ house and to Chicago for medical school, I didn’t panic.
 There was a restaurant around every corner.
 I had also managed to make a mean, albeit rare, box of macaroni and cheese and an occasional cheese quesadilla.
 Again, I ate well with little effort.